-How do the Medical Alert Systems work?
+How does the Medical Alert System work?

 The Medical Alert System consists of 2 main components: a base unit and a two-way talking pendant.
 In the event of an emergency, you press the button on the waterproof pendant.
 The pendant comes with various attachments which allows it to be worn as a lanyard around the neck, clipped to the belt, or attached to the arm of a wheelchair.